ebellocchia/telegram_payment_bot/README.md

 When users are removed from the group (either because they had no username or they didn't pay), a new invite link is generated and sent to all authorized users in a private chat.\
 This automatically revokes the old invite link and prevents those users to join again using it.

+When checking for payments, a user is removed by group if:
+- He has no Telegram username
+- His Telegram username is not found in the payments data
+- His payment is expired

 ## Periodical Checks

 In addition to the commands, it's possible to run periodical checks.\